Mindfulness

 One can begin by making eye contact and eliminating interruptions.
 Pay attention to the speaker’s words, tone, and body language.
 Refrain from planning a response while listening.
 Instead, observe and absorb the message.

 This technique fosters deeper connections and understanding in both personal and professional relationships.
 It encourages empathy and promotes a non-judgmental attitude.
-Mindful listening can also improve conflict resolution and build trust among team members.
+Mindful listening is a powerful part of mindfulness for professionals, especially in team settings.

 Short Meditation Practices for Busy Schedules